NsccTruroIT/OSYS1200/7-Perfomance_and_Recovery/index.md

 7. Close Task Manager and the Registry Editor.

 #### Part D – Testing and Cleanup
+> **Important:** Complete all cleanup steps before leaving the lab.
+> If you skip this, apps will keep launching at startup.

 1.  **Sign out** of your computer and then **sign in** again.
 2. When you log in, all three programs should start automatically: **Notepad**, **Calculator**, and **Paint**. **Take a screenshot showing all three applications open on your desktop!**